Interacting with the Batfish service¶

 Batfish exposes a series of questions to users.
 With the help of these questions you can examine data about you network as a whole, or individual devices, in a vendor-agnostic way.

-Note that while Batfish supports a wide variety of devices and configuration constructs, it may not fully support your configuration files.
-We always recommend checking the status of the snapshot you just initialized, by runnning bfq.initIssues
+While Batfish supports a wide variety of vendors and configuration constructs, it may not fully support your configuration files.
+We recommend checking the status of the snapshot you just initialized, by runnning bf.q.initIssues

 :